Exploring run-and-tumble movement in confined settings through simulation: Distributions of path length between collisions

 When the boundary conditions are elastic, the distribution verifies

-As can be seen in Fig. (\ref{ballistic}), the ballistic part can be descripted with high accuracy by eq. (\ref{ballisticeq}).
-In this figure, we show the ballistic part of the path length distribution for elastic boundary conditions, exponential step length distribution and uniformly random angular distribution.
+As can be seen in Fig. (\ref{ballistic}), the ballistic part can be described with high accuracy by Eq. (\ref{ballisticeq}).
+In this figure, we show the ballistic part of the path length distribution for elastic boundary conditions, an exponential step length distribution, and a uniformly random angular distribution.
 The distribution is constructed with 100 bins and $10^7$ collisions, for the case $l/R=10$.